 Today the Choir continues to thrive and raise money for local charitable organizations.

-Membership at present is nineteen:- Our Leader, 6 Squeakers, 10 Groaners and 5 Grunters.
+Membership at present is twenty two:- Our Leader, 6 Squeakers, 10 Groaners and 5 Grunters.